diericx/diericx.github.io/mmoserver.md

 ---
 layout: page
-title: Emoji Dash
+title: MMO Server
-permalink: /thebutton/
+permalink: /mmoserver/
-project: thebutton
+project: mmoserver
-platform: iOS
+platform: Go
-summary: A simple button gambling app.
-Users try to match emojis and the first one to match all 4 wins.
-The winner gets to send all the players a picture.
+summary: An MMO server I have been working on for a few years as a side project.
 ---

 {{page.summary}}

 <ul class="post-list">
     {% for post in site.posts %}